How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it necessary to negotiate a salary?
+Why is it necessary to discuss salary?

 When should I start negotiating the salary?